 Families entrust schools with the education and welfare of their children, and the school must afford those children the appropriate rights and care.
+The school must respect its employees and ensure that they are duly qualified to further the education and welfare of students.

-Measure 3a, Rights of All Students Points Is the school protecting the rights of all students?
-Meets Standard: Available The school complied with all applicable laws, rules, regulations, provisions of its charter contract, and its policies relating to the rights of students, including but not limited to: Policies and practices related to admissions, lottery, waiting lists, fair and open recruitment, and enrollment (including rights to enroll or maintain enrollment); The collection and protection of student information (that could be used in discriminatory ways or otherwise contrary to law); Due process protections, privacy, civil rights, and student liberties requirements, including First Amendment protections and the Establishment Clause restrictions prohibiting public schools from engaging in religious instruction; and Conduct of discipline (discipline hearings and suspension and expulsion policies and practices).
-Approaches Standard: The school failed to comply with at least one applicable law, rule, regulation, provision of its charter contract, or its policies relating to the rights of students during its SCSC onsite or desk monitoring visit, but the school adequately remedied its finding(s) and regained compliance.
+Measure 4a Bights of All Students 5 Measure 4a, Rights of All Students Points Is the school protecting the rights of all students?
+Available Meets Standard: The school complied with all applicable laws, rules, regulations, provisions of its charter contract, and its policies relating to the rights of students, including but not limited to: 5 Approaches Standard: The school failed to comply with at least one applicable law, rule, regulation, provision of its charter contract, or its policies relating to the rights of students during its SCSC onsite or desk monitoring visit, but the school adequately remedied its finding(s) and regained compliance.
 3 Does Not Meet Standard: The school failed to comply with at least one applicable law, rule, regulation, provision of its charter contract, or its policies relating to the rights of students.
-Measure 3b, Rights of Students with Disabilities Points Available Is the school protecting the rights of students with disabilities?
-Meets Standard: Consistent with the school's status and responsibilities as a Local Education Agency (LEA), the school complied with all applicable laws, rules, regulations, and provisions of the charter contract (including the Individuals with Disabilities Education Act, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act) relating to the treatment of students with identified disabilities and those suspected of having a disability, including but not limited to: Approaches Standard: The school failed to comply with at least one applicable law, rule, regulation, or provision of its charter contract relating to the treatment of students with identified disabilities and those suspected of having a disability during its SCSC onsite or desk monitoring visit but the school adequately remedied its finding(s) and regained compliance.
-3
+0 Measure 4b, Rights of Students with Disabilities Points Is the school protecting the rights of students with disabilities?
+Available Consistent with the school's status and responsibilities as a Local Education Agency (LEA), the school complied with all applicable laws, rules, regulations, and provisions of the charter contract (including the Individuals with Disabilities Education Act, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act) relating to the treatment of students with identified disabilities and those suspected of having a disability, including but not limited to: 5 Approaches Standard: The school failed to comply with at least one applicable law, rule, regulation, or provision of its charter contract relating to the treatment of students with identified disabilities and those suspected of having a disability during its SCSC onsite or desk monitoring visit, but the school adequately remedied its finding(s) and regained compliance.
+3 Does Not Meet Standard: The school failed to comply with at least one applicable law, rule, regulation, or provision of its charter contract relating to the treatment of students with identified disabilities and those suspected of having a disability.
+0 Measure 4c, Rights of Students who are English Learners (ELs) Points Is the school protecting the rights of English Learners (ELs)?
+Available Meets Standard: 5